SeanChang-3245/VerilogFinalProject/README.md

         1. Immediately reset all the modules upon all input turning to 1 (`Ack_out`, `Request_out`, `inter_data_in`), including communication_top, sending and receiving, and send `interboard_rst` to all the modules
 * Sending
 * Receiving

+## Game Control

+### draw_once
+* Since the operator `%` is too slow and will cause timing error, I have the write my own modulo function that rely operator on multiple clock cycle

 ---